DrEmpiricism/Optimize-Offline/PreviousLog.md

 # Previous Version Log #

+## Build 3.1.3.4 (updated on 12-29-2018) ##

+- Removed the registry setting that prevented Windows Update from searching for default system drivers.
+Enabling this setting offline can prevent the online system from detecting multiple OEM drivers during Windows Setup.
+- The old -NetFx3 and -Drivers parameters have been converted to switches and no longer require the paths to the integration packages.
+Instead, drivers to integrate into the image can be added to the Resources > Drivers folder in Optimize-Offline's root directory.
+Likewise, the .NET Framework 3 payload packages are now present in the Resources > NetFx3 folder.

-## Build 3.1.3.3 (updated on 12-27-2019) ##
+## Build 3.1.3.3 (updated on 12-27-2018) ##

 - Updated some entries added to the offline registry hives.
 - Some very minor contextual changes to the overall code.

-## Build 3.1.3.2 (updated on 12-24-2019) ##
+## Build 3.1.3.2 (updated on 12-24-2018) ##

 - Changed the optimizations of the registry and Start Menu to process after all packages, features and additional content has been applied or integrated into the image.
 - Incorporated Data Deduplication using the new -Dedup switch.
 Using the -Dedup switch will apply the Data Deduplication and File Server packages (located in the Resources directory) into the image and enable the "Dedup-Core" Windows Feature.
 Full details about Data Deduplication can be found on [Microsoft's Online Document](https://docs.microsoft.com/en-us/windows-server/storage/data-deduplication/overview)
-- A custom image object is now used to return image data as opposed to variables which.
+- A custom image object is now used to return image data as opposed to variables.

-## Build 3.1.3.1 (updated on 12-23-2019) ##
+## Build 3.1.3.1 (updated on 12-23-2018) ##

 - Replaced the LayoutModification.xml with a simpler version that does not include a Taskbar layout and only includes links to the Control Panel and Windows Explorer.
 Moreover, Optimize-Offline no longer creates the custom UWP Explorer and UEFI Firmware Reboot icons as both can be easily added in a live environment.
 - Removed the disabling of the Windows Insider Program in the registry settings.